YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 ![PointerGRU](https://rawgit.com/YerevaNN/yerevann.github.io/master//public/2017-08-22/PointerGRU.svg "Pointer GRU")

 PointerGRU is a recurrent network that works for just two steps.
 The first step predicts the first word of the answer span, and the second step predicts the last word.
 Here is how it works.
 Both h<sup>P</sup> and the previous state of the PointerGRU cell are multiplied by their corresponding weights W and W<sup>a</sup><sub>v</sub>.
 Recall that the initial hidden state of the PointerGRU is the output of QuestionPooling.
 The products are then summed up and passed through ``tanh`` activation.
 The result is multiplied by the weight vector ``V`` and ``softmax`` activation is applied which outputs scores over h<sup>P</sup>.
 These scores, denoted by a<sup>t</sup> are probabilities over the words of the passage.
 Argmax of a<sup>1</sup> vector is the predicted starting point, and argmax of a<sup>2</sup> is the predicted final point of the answer (formula 9 on page 4 of the [report](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf)).
 The hidden state of PointerGRU is determined based on the dot product of h<sup>P</sup> and a<sup>t</sup>, which is passed as an input to a simple GRU cell (formula 10 on page 4 of the [report](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf)).
+So, unlike all previous modules of R-Net, the _output_ of PointerGRU (the red diamond at the top-right corner of the chart) is different from its hidden state.

 ## Implementation details